Three Poetry Writing Exercises

 Simile: Life is like a box of chocolates (as a metaphor, this would be life is a box of chocolates).

 Tip: Choose metaphors that are visually interesting.
-Metaphors for life as a dance or box of chocolates are both easy for readers to visualize.
+Metaphors for life as a dance or similes stating that life is like a box of chocolates are both easy for readers to visualize.

 Bonus exercise: Write a poem about one of your life events using only the metaphor or simile you have chosen.
 When it’s done, your poem should be a bit ambiguous; a reader will wonder whether the poem is literally about the metaphor or metaphorically about the life event.